-ONE CITIZEN (blog post sound track: scroll down to player to listen to "Wake-up Call")
+ONE CITIZEN (sound track: scroll down to player at bottom of page to listen to "Wake-up Call")

 The premise: All people will experience greater safety, health, purposefulness, security, happiness, and overall well-being when all people are supported in discovering and expressing their best individual self.